v-rgrace/Viva/Viva/import-orgdata.md

 ## Step 3 - Import your organizational data for the first time
 After you create a .csv file with your data, the next step is to import the data, either from your local computer (for Viva Insights-licensed customers) or from a SharePoint site.

-### Upload the .csv file from your computer (for Viva Insights-licensed customers)
+### Upload the .csv file from your computer
 After you create the .csv file with your data, you can upload it directly from your local files.

 >[!NOTE]
-> - Local upload is only available for Viva Insights-licensed customers.
-> - There's a 25 MB limit on files uploaded directly from your local files.
+> There's a 25 MB limit on files uploaded directly from your local files.
 If your .csv file is larger, [upload it first to SharePoint](#upload-the-file-to-sharepoint) and then import it from there.

 :::image type="content" source="media/orgdata-import-local.png" alt-text="A screenshot shows local import option. ":::